JanssenProject/jans/terraform-provider-jans/docs/index.md

 Note that the resource identifier can be any other valid identifier, instead of `global`.

-Only the attributes declared in the configuration are sent on update; every other attribute keeps its current server value.
+On update the provider overlays the attributes declared in the configuration onto the configuration currently stored on the server.
+Declared values override what the server holds, and every attribute that is not declared is preserved.
 A resource that declares a single attribute therefore leaves the rest of the configuration alone.

 The following resources can also not be created from within Terraform, but can be imported, updated, or deleted (unlike with the instance configurations, deletion will result in the